Providing lifesaving technologies to cardiac surgery teams around the world

 Among these, Terumo introduced the world’s first hollow fiber oxygenator in 1982.
 Through the years, Terumo has continually improved this technology to increase oxygen exchange performance and further reduce patient burden.

 Recently, Terumo obtained manufacturing authorization for the world's first regenerative medicine product to treat heart failure – cell sheets derived from human skeletal muscle cells.
 Work continues to provide heart disease patients with this new treatment option.

-Terumo Cardiovascular Group is committed to continuous innovation, pursuing less burdensome cardiovascular surgery to enhance cardiovascular patients’ quality of life.
+Terumo Cardiovascular is committed to continuous innovation, pursuing less burdensome cardiovascular surgery to enhance cardiovascular patients’ quality of life.

 Terumo offers devices that circulate blood in place of the heart and lungs during cardiovascular surgery in which the heart is stopped (“on pump” surgery).

 During open-heart surgery, the heart-lung machine temporarily takes over the pumping function of the heart.